The 5 Components of Risk Management

-But a business doesn’t thrive for long if it fails to balance risk-taking with risk mitigation.
-That’s the role of risk management.
+How can a business thrive if it fails to balance risk-taking with risk mitigation?
+Below, we define and explore the role and steps of risk management.

 What is Risk Management?

 Risk management is the process of mitigating risks to limit their impact on the health of a business.
-Business risk is any action or inaction that increases a business’s exposure to factors that might reduce its revenue, cause it to fail, or damage its reputation.
-The goal of risk management is to ensure that the business and its employees act to reduce exposure to those factors.
+Business risk is any action or inaction that increases a business’s exposure to factors that might reduce its revenue, damage its reputation, or cause it to fail altogether.
+As a result, risk management aims to ensure the business and its employees act to reduce exposure to those factors.

-However, ad-hoc risk management is unlikely to contribute consistently to the business’s objectives.
-While many individuals manage risk in a limited domain, a coherent framework helps them to do so systematically in a way that accords with the business’s risk management policies and the regulatory environment in which it operates.
+However, ad-hoc risk management is unlikely to consistently contribute to the business’s objectives.
+While many individuals manage risk in a limited domain, a coherent framework systematically adheres to the business’s risk management policies and procedures in which it operates.

 In fact, many regulatory frameworks and auditing standards require businesses to implement systematic risk assessment and management processes, including PCI-DSS, SOC 2, and HIPAA.

 For risk management to be effective, it must be systematic, structured, collaborative, and cross-organizational.
-There are several ways to categorize an effective risk management process’s constituent elements, but at the very least it should incorporate the following risk management components.
+While one can group risk management processes in various ways, successful risk management should include the following components.

 1. Risk Identification